Dugda: Infrastructure

 According to the District Census Handbook 2011, Bokaro, Dugda covered an area of 12.29 km2.
 Among the civic amenities, it had 13 km roads with both open and close drains, the protected water supply involved tap water from treated sources, hand pump, overhead tank.
 It had 3,838 domestic electric connections, 110 road lighting points.
 Among the medical facilities, it had 2 hospitals, 2 dispensaries, 2 health centres, 4 family welfare centers, 4 maternity and child welfare centers, 15 maternity homes, 4 nursing homes, 5 medicine shop.
 Among the educational facilities it had 18 primary school, 6 middle schools, 3 secondary schools, 2 senior secondary schools, 1 general degree college.
 It had 1 non-formal educational centre (Sarva Siksha Abhiyan).
 Among the social, recreational and cultural facilities it had 1 stadium, 4 auditorium/ community halls, 1 public library, 1 reading room.
 One important commodity it produced was coal.
 It had the branch office of 2 nationalised banks, 1 cooperative bank, 1 agricultural credit society, 4 non-agricultural credit societies.
+There are 4 big ground situated for sports activities.
+Yearly once football event will occur and people from near around places of Dugda will join the football league of Dugda.